score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-04.md

 normative: true
 ---

-The parsing service throws an exception on ill-formed arrays.
+The parsing service provided by nlohmann/json throws an exception on ill-formed arrays.